envycontent/haiku-user-manual/content/msd-profiles.rst

 * A profile is divided into different tiles (sections).
 * When you hover over a tile you will see an **Edit** button.
-* Click the **Edit** button to bring up the editing interface for the section and make your changes.
+* Click the **Edit** button to open the editing interface for the section and make your changes.
 * See the futher information section below for guides on how to edit specific parts of the your profile.

 Save layout